sross444/SeqMed/README.md

 --  Each model has a training_<model_name>.py in this repository that is used to train each model, save it and produce predictions on the held-out test set.  the main.py script simply imports these files, one at a time.
 Most deep learning models include a <model_name>.py, which will have pytorch helper function to build each model, and custom code for training.

--- It's each to train just one model if you'd prefer!  open up main.py and run the "import <model_name>.py" for that model.
+-- It's easy to train just one model if you'd prefer!  open up main.py and run the "import <model_name>.py" for that model.
 Remember, you'll need to have already run the "munge.py" which provides the required dataloaders.
 (And include all the require modules below).

 REQUIREMENTS:
 numpy